 - Regularly write and repurpose blog content, advanced content and press releases.

-- Use keywords that your prospects will enter into search engines to ensure high quality traffic.
+- Use keywords and long-tail keywords that your prospects will enter into search engines to ensure high quality traffic.

 - Create enticing Call-to-Action (CTA) and Landing Pages to draw visitors into your meaty, in-depth content.